-Issue keys for key type Post Office boxes to box customers on receipt of \$1 for each key.
-This fee applies to all keys, including those initially issued to new box customers.
+Issue keys for key type Post Office boxes to box customers upon receipt of an applicable fee for each key.
+This fee applies to all keys, including those initially issued to new box customers, if applicable (See Notice 123).

 841.42 Number